kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index-2024.md

 - Discussion of homework
 - Look-up: ciphers, cryptography, encryption, and hashes and paste definitions.
   - **Prompt 2: Discuss why we need encryption and how it is needed in cybersecurity.**
-- Your texte mentions Docker.
+- Your text mentions Docker.
 What is [Docker](https://docs.docker.com/get-docker/)?
 - Instead of using Docker, we will use Github Codespaces.
-God to [Codespace for Lab 2.11.
+Go to [Codespace for Lab 2.11.
 Lab: Hash it Out](https://github.com/pearcej/security-hash), make a Github account, and fork the repository.
 Then follow the instructions in the README.md file.
 - Begin Lab 2.11 in [Computer Systems Security: Planning for Success](https://open.umn.edu/opentextbooks/formats/3421?authuser=0)
 - Discuss homework